The glioma proteome

 PHGDH is a gene associated with a favorable prognosis in GBM.
 The best separation is achieved by an expression cutoff at 17.9 fpkm which divides the patients into two groups with 9% 3-year survival for patients with high expression versus 0% for patients with low expression, p-value: 2.26e-4.
 Immunohistochemical staining using an antibody targeting PHGDH (CAB003681) shows a differential expression pattern in glioma samples.

 Table 2.
-The 20 genes with highest significance associated with favorable prognosis in GBM.
+The 20 genes with highest significance associated with a favorable prognosis in GBM.

 The GBM transcriptome

-The transcriptome analysis shows that 72% (n=14217) of all human genes (n=19670) are expressed in glioma.
+The transcriptome analysis shows that 72% (n=14370) of all human genes (n=20090) are expressed in glioma.
 All genes were classified according to the glioma-specific expression into one of five different categories, based on the ratio between mRNA levels in glioma compared to the mRNA levels in the other 16 analyzed cancer tissues.

 Figure 1.
 The distribution of all genes across the five categories based on transcript abundance in GBM as well as in all other cancer tissues.

 Table 3.
-Number of genes in the subdivided categories of elevated expression in GBM.
+The number of genes in the subdivided categories of elevated expression in GBM.

 Relevant links and publications